Jerenyaoyelu/CourseRoast/README.md

         - link logic: `urls.py` $\rightarrow$ configure `LOGIN_REDIRECT_URL = 'home'` in `settings.py` $\rightarrow$ link `url` in `href` of `login` `a` tag $\rightarrow$ create `login.html`
         - link `signup` and `login` by adding `url` in `href`
     - Creating Custom Template Tags

+## Reference

+>This project is based on [Vitor Freitas's](https://simpleisbetterthancomplex.com/series/2017/09/11/a-complete-beginners-guide-to-django-part-2.html) Dajngo tutorial, and custmized a little bit.